nuagenetworks/nuage-ospdirector/Documentation/5.4.1/Upgrade/README.rst

    :depth: 3

-Use this documentation when upgrading between minor releases.
+Use this documentation when upgrading between nuage minor releases.
 The process applies to upgrades from Release 5.4.1 U6 or later to Release 5.4.1 U9.
-During this process, the Nuage components can be updated at the same time.
+During this process, the Nuage components are updated to 5.4.1 U9.

+Note:  Nuage 5.4.1 U9 release is supported with RHEL 7.6.
+Please make sure Red Hat packages are not updated to newer versions during the Nuage minor update process.

 It is assumed the operator is familiar with Red Hat OpenStack Platform Director upgrades, VSP installation, the distribution-specific installation and upgrade practices, and the specific requirements for operations in a production environment.